-An exhibit exploring Chinese American participation in the China Burma India (CBI) Theater of World War II
+An exhibit exploring Chinese American participation in the China Burma India (CBI) Theater and other military units of World War II

 When the United States entered World War II after the Japanese attack on Pearl Harbor, December 7, 1941, China had already been at war with Japan for ten years.
 Chinese Americans had supported China’s lone fight, raising money for her defense and protesting the export of scrap iron and other material from the U.S. to Japan.
 At last America would recognize the importance of the Chinese role in the war in keeping large segments of Japanese armed forces occupied in China.